Guilouz/Marlin-SuperRacer-MKS-Nano-V3/README.md

-If you like my job, don't hesitate to support me by paying me a 🍺 or a ☕.
+If you like my job, you can support me by paying me a 🍺 or a ☕.
 Thanks 🙂

  [ ![Download](https://user-images.githubusercontent.com/12702322/115148445-e5a40100-a05f-11eb-8552-c1f5d4355987.png) ](https://www.paypal.me/CyrilGuislain)